 Business Analytics for the Management of Information Systems Development

-Call for papers for: Information Technology & People
+Special issue call for papers from Information Technology & People

 Submission deadline: 30th September 2020

 Special issue editors: